naturalis/brassicaceae-hybseq-pipeline/README.md

 ## Run snakemake
+1) Open the snakefile by running:
+`$ nano Snakefile_brassicaceae-hybseq-pipeline`
+2) Adjust the file for the samples of interest (can be one or multiple) by changing the sample names of 'SAMPLES'.
+For example: SAMPLES = "S0603 S0560".split() to SAMPLES = "SAMPLES = "SRR8528336".split()
+3) Adjust the ORIGIN variable to "naturalis", "donovan" or "nikolov".
+For example: ORIGIN = "naturalis" to ORIGIN = "donovan" (This is for the count of raw reads in their FASTQ file.
+Counting the number of raw reads is based on the sequence identifier which differs per sequencer: Naturalis @A00, Nikolov @SRR and donovan @M01)
-1) In the main folder where the Snakefile is, run the Snakefile with the command:
+4) In the main folder where the Snakefile is, run the Snakefile with the command:
-`$ snakemake`
+`$ snakemake --snakefile Snakefile_brassicaceae-hybseq-pipeline -F part1`
+`$ snakemake --snakefile Snakefile_brassicaceae-hybseq-pipeline -F part2`
+`$ snakemake --snakefile Snakefile_brassicaceae-hybseq-pipeline -F part3`
+`$ snakemake --snakefile Snakefile_brassicaceae-hybseq-pipeline -F part4`
+`$ snakemake --snakefile Snakefile_brassicaceae-hybseq-pipeline -F part5`
+`$ snakemake --snakefile Snakefile_brassicaceae-hybseq-pipeline -F part6`
+`$ snakemake --snakefile Snakefile_brassicaceae-hybseq-pipeline -F merge_exon_seqs`
+`$ snakemake --snakefile Snakefile_A4_MSA -F all`
+`$ snakemake --snakefile Snakefile_brassicaceae-hybseq-pipeline -F phyutilities`